© 2026 Iowa Public Radio

 Hinson is currently a U.S. representative for Iowa’s 2nd Congressional District in the northeastern part of the state.
 She announced her run for Senate last fall, just days after Republican Sen. Joni Ernst said she would not seek a third term.

-Josh Turek has won the Democratic nomination for Iowa’s open U.S. Senate seat.
+Josh Turek won the Democratic nomination for Iowa’s open U.S. Senate seat.
 He will face Hinson in the general election on Nov.
 3.

 U.S. House District 1: Miller-Meeks and Bohannan win